format37/charuco_coordinates/README.md

 </div>

 ## Stage 2
-Next, even if the FLOOR_TARGET is not visible, we still need to be able to calculate the FILM_CAMERA position and rotation vectors in the FLOOR_TARGET coordinate system.
-In addition, we need to account that the FILM_CAMERA + FILM_TARGET has changed its position and rotation.
+Even as the FILM_CAMERAs begin to move and rotate, our objective remains to accurately track the position and rotation of the FILM_CAMERA in the FLOOR_TARGET coordinate system, regardless of its visibility.
+To achieve this, we need to establish a chain of reference:
+FLOOR_TARGET -> TRACKING_CAMERA -> FILM_TARGET -> FILM_VECTORS
+Consequently, it is crucial to devise a method that allows us to compute the FILM_CAMERA's position and rotation vectors in the FLOOR_TARGET coordinate system, even when the FLOOR_TARGET is out of sight.
 ![Production stage](./assets/scheme_obstackle.png)<br>
-According camera views is:<br>

 ## What we have
 ...